Postcards from the Wedge: Critical reception

-Robert Canning of IGN gave the episode an 8, stating the episode was "outstanding" and that "Again, the story was nothing entirely new, but the jokes were smart and fun and worth sitting on the couch for a half-hour.".
+Robert Canning of IGN gave the episode an 8, stating the episode was "outstanding" and that "Again, the story was nothing entirely new, but the jokes were smart and fun and worth sitting on the couch for a half-hour."

-Ariel Ponywether of Firefox News gave the episode a B- and said that "There were some very solid moments in this episode, with some surprisingly subversive humor throughout, and the final scene was a real winner.
+Ariel Ponywether of Firefox News gave the episode a B− and said that "There were some very solid moments in this episode, with some surprisingly subversive humor throughout, and the final scene was a real winner.
 The middle stretch slows down the episode’s pacing a bit."

 Emily VanDerWerff of The A.V.
-Club gave the episode a B and stated "I don't think the plotting here was as tight as it might have been – lots of threads were introduced and then mostly left dangling, and the end was particularly abrupt – but I laughed fairly frequently, and that will be enough".
+Club gave the episode a B and stated "I don't think the plotting here was as tight as it might have been – lots of threads were introduced and then mostly left dangling, and the end was particularly abrupt – but I laughed fairly frequently, and that will be enough."

 Jason Hughes of TV Squad said that "All in all, while it was an unexpectedly serious episode, it was a pleasant enough one as well.
 No big guffaws, but enough smiles to go around."

+Awards and nominations

-The episode won the Creative Arts Emmy for Outstanding Individual Achievement in Animation, for Charles Ragins' Background Design.
+Animator Charles Ragins won the Primetime Emmy Award for Outstanding Individual Achievement in Animation at the 62nd Primetime Creative Arts Emmy Awards for Background Design for this episode.